JeffFessler/LinearMapsAA.jl/README.md

 B.name # returns "cumsum" here
 ```

+todo: wavelet example

 ## Caution

 An `AbstractArray` also must support a `setindex!` operation
 and this package provides that capability,
+mainly for completeness
+and as a proof of principle.
+A single `setindex!` call may be fast,
+but subsequent multiplies by the resulting object
-but it probably will execute painfully slowly
-in most cases.
+may execute painfully slowly in most cases.
 Modifying a single "element" of a `LinearMapAA`
-is probably OK,
+may be OK,
 but modifying a whole column or row
 will probably be extremely slow
-and is not recommended,
+so is not recommended,
 except for testing with very small cases.

 todo: